Developmental toxicity: History

 Toxicology research is the study of the adverse effects of chemicals or physical agents on living organisms.
 The scientific study of poisons dates to Ancient Egypt, China, and Greece.
 Ebers Papyrus from 1500 BCE contains information on many poisons including hemlock.
 Shen Hung (2605 BCE, China) tested hundreds of herbs and wrote the first Pharmacopoeia.
-Orfila, a 19th-century Spanish physician and scientist, is a founder of modern toxicology that autopsied poison victims to evaluate target organ specific effects (liver, kidney, GI track, brain, etc.).
+Mathieu Orfila, a 19th-century Spanish physician and scientist, is a founder of modern toxicology that autopsied poison victims to evaluate target organ specific effects (liver, kidney, GI tract, brain, etc.).

-Researchers have been able to ascertain toxicity associated with abnormal development with new breakthrough in developmental biology.Recognition of the developmental toxic effects of various molecules is a recent development.
+Researchers have been able to ascertain toxicity associated with abnormal development with new breakthrough in developmental biology.
+Recognition of the developmental toxic effects of various molecules is a recent development.
 Unfortunately, the damage caused by these toxicants can be very subtle, and even when identified it can be difficult to persuade lawmakers to enact change.

 Terato means monster in Greek.
 Until the 18th century, the preformism theory was accepted by which abnormal growth was considered as deformations.
 The 19th century saw developmental in descriptive embryology where abnormalities were now considered as malformations or errors during a developmental process giving rise to the concept of teratogenesis.
 By the 20th century, the concept of epigenesis the interaction between a genetic program and environment was established and in the second half of the 20th century researchers had evidence that environmental factors can cause malformations and even trans-generational effects.